Detailed guides to painful problems, treatments & more

 Best Advice for People Taking Opioid Medication 11:35

-The smart way to ask for a prescription
+The smart way to ask for a opioids prescription

-If you still want to try opioids for your pain, find a doctor who respects opioids as a powerful tool to be used with great caution, if at all.
+If you still want to dare to try opioids for your pain, find a doctor who respects opioids as a powerful tool to be used with great caution, if at all.
+And try the following

 Consider refusing a prescription from any doctor who does not show awareness of the risks — but those are getting rare these days, of course.
-If anything, the opposite problem is now looming: doctors are so hyper-aware of the problems (medical and legal) that they don’t want to deal with opioids at all.
-In many cases, their hands are actually tied by policy.
+If anything, the opposite problem is now looming: doctors are so hyper-aware of the issues that they don’t want to deal with opioids at all.
+And, in many cases, their hands are actually tied by policy.

 It’s getting harder to find doctors that will help with getting off opioids